ora0600/confluent_protobuf_playground/ReadME.md

 terraform apply
 ```

-Cluster in running in Confluent Cloud.
+Cluster is now running in Confluent Cloud.

 # Start the producer: